arcus-azure/arcus/community/blog/2021-12 2021, the year that Arcus matured/README.md

 ![Arcus popular](media/Arcus%20popular.png)

 ## Web API
 The [Web API repository](https://github.com/arcus-azure/arcus.webapi) has probably got the most releases this year.
 Lots of changes have been made on almost all available functionality.
-Too big to name them all.
+Too many to name them all.
 The most important, and seemingly most-used feature of this library is the request tracking.
 This feature has also had some major updates:

 * Capability to omit entire endpoint routes from the request tracking
-* Capability to track only requests with a certain HTTP status code response
+* Capability to only track requests with a certain HTTP status code response
 * Capability to include/exclude request/response bodies from the telemetry

 These changes are all available as general options and operation-specific attributes.